 - 1. This installation has the fire box recessed into the inner wall of the building.
 The front flanges of the fire box and the appliance fascia will abut the front surface of the wall. - 2.
-This appliance must be mounted with a non-combustible hearth unless the conditions of section 3.1.8 are met.
-The non-combustible hearth must project at least 300mm in front of the convection box front flanges and be at least 625mm wide (See figure 1 and section 3.1.6).
+The non-combustible hearth must project at least 300mm in front of the convection box front flanges and be at least 625mm wide (Figure 1).

 The recess in the inner wall for the fire box should be to the size shown in figure 1.
 The bottom of this recess should be at the same level as the top surface of the hearth.